The money you make

 S

-Scans income trends, forums, job markets
+Tracks income trends, forums, and emerging job markets

 W